learn-co-curriculum/flatiron-kitchen/README.md

 track of the ingredients for each recipe.

 Build your site so that it passes the tests in spec/features.
-There aren't tests for index pages or things like page titles or links but feel free to add these (otherwise your app will be difficult to navigate).
+There aren't tests for index pages or things like page headers or links but feel free to add these (otherwise your app will be difficult to navigate).